mautic/user-documentation/docs/plugins/twilio.rst

 #.
 Click Settings.

 #.
-Verify that "Alphanumeric Sender ID" is set to Enabled.
+Verify that you have ``Alphanumeric Sender ID``.

 Follow these steps to see if your account has Alphanumeric Sender enabled.

-.. vale on
+.. vale off

 Send SMS Messages using an Alphanumeric Sender ID with Mautic
 *************************************************************

-.. vale off
+.. vale on

-Just setup your alias in plugin settings:
+Just set up your alias in Plugin settings:

  .. image:: images/alphanumeric-id.png
     :width: 400
     :alt: Screenshot of alphanumeric-id

-Read more info about :xref:`Alphanumeric Sender ID` on Twillio site.
+Read more info about :xref:`Alphanumeric Sender ID` on Twilio site.